bernhardAxonIvy/doc/source/concepts/testing/process-testing.rst

   ``skipTaskList`` flags and stops the execution either way.

 Line 9:
-  You have multiple APIs to assert you processes, one of it is the ``History``.
+  You have multiple APIs to assert you processes, one of it is the :ref:`process-testing-history`.
   The ``History`` gives you access to the executed process elements, in this example we just assert the names of the executed elements.

 Line 12:
-  The ``Workflow`` API gives you access to the ``Case``, ``Tasks`` as well as the ``Session`` of your executed process.
+  The :ref:`process-testing-workflow` API gives you access to the ``Case``, ``Tasks`` as well as the ``Session`` of your executed process.
 Use it to fetch information about the active ``Case``/``Tasks``, executed ``Tasks`` or the ``Session``.

-Drive on execution
+Drive the execution on
-""""""""""""""""""
+""""""""""""""""""""""

-As noted above the ``BpmClient`` doesn't run through the whole process at once, so now we want to drive the current process further.
+As noted above the ``BpmClient`` doesn't run through the whole process at once, this means we now want to drive the current process further.

-TODO: process image with arrow where we are?

 .. literalinclude:: includes/processtesting/processtesting-test-part2.java
     :language: java